 • 1-credit pre-thesis/capstone HONR 3900 class that results in a polished Thesis/Capstone Proposal

 • 3-credit thesis/capstone course, resulting in the Senior Thesis/Capstone Project

 • 6 total points earned by attending and reporting on co-curricular activities.
 Students will receive .5 point per event that they attend and report in Canvas.
 Honors requires students to attend and report on at least three events per year (one each semester plus another) are required per year.

 • Mandatory College and Honors advising each term: students receive priority registration only if they have met with both their college advisor and the Honors program advisor.

 Students must earn at least a B+ in ENGL 2010.
 Students must also maintain a 3.25 cumulative GPA at USU to remain in the program and achieve a 3.5 cumulative GPA to graduate with Honors.
 Students may not register for pre-thesis or thesis credit unless they have at least a 3.5 cumulative GPA.

 Transfer or existing USU students may apply to the Honors program if they have time remaining at USU to complete all Honors requirements (usually 4 semesters).
 There will be time during those four semesters to earn the 9 Practical Application points, the 4 Thesis/Capstone points, and at least 3 co-curricular points (16 points total).
-In addition, these students can earn 3 of the Honors Core Course Requirements by proving that they have passed ENGL 2010 (or equivalent) with at least a B+ grade.
-They must make up the additional 6 points through a combination of the following options:
+In addition, these students can earn 3 of the Honors Core Course Requirements by proving that they have passed ENGL 2010 (or equivalent) with at least a B grade.
+They must make up the additional 9 points through a combination of the following options:

 • The student’s extracurricular resume is extremely important.
 Students should list previous college work in Honors courses, service projects, internships, research, and study abroad; previous Honors course credits transfer directly; academic work outside the classroom earns 3 points per 20 hours (please indicate clearly the amount of time spent on each activity).

 • Students may attend and report additional co-curricular activities during their final four semesters and/or do additional contract work.